- Year Built: 2006

-In the basement there are laundry facilities, another bathroom.
+In the basement there are laundry facilities, another bathroom and bunks.

 Israel Barlow is the namesake for Barlow Manor.
 Israel once said “If I could just see this Joseph Smith, I think I could detect if he is a prophet.”
 Israel then traveled 200 miles to visit with the Prophet.
 After speaking with him a short time Israel Barlow said that he knew him to be a Prophet of God.